Iscaraca/smart-attendance/README.md

 This project is for my school's Computing CA, where every student must design a web app on the topic of "smart schools".
-I wanted to make an app that demonstrates Flask-WTF and Flask-SQLAlchemy using a SQLite database, storing both accounts and attendance timings in two distinct tables.
+I wanted to make an app that demonstrates Flask-WTF and Flask-SQLAlchemy using a SQLite database, storing both accounts and attendance timings in two distinct tables, to familiarise myself with OOP concepts.

 Students must log in first with a username and full name, then proceed to Confirm Attendance to book in with their username, class and a validation code displayed